Yutuc/technical-communications-project/README.md

-# How to host & format a resume using Markdown, VSCode, GitHub Pages, and Jekyll
+# How to host & format a resume using Markdown, Visual Studio Code, GitHub Pages, and Jekyll

 ## Purpose